-At the 4-day No Barriers Summit, we envision a world where the power of the human spirit transcends barriers.
+At the No Barriers Summit, we envision a world where the power of the human spirit transcends barriers.
 At The Summit you will be surrounded by community that knows What’s Within You Is Stronger Than What’s In Your Way.
 Choose to embark on over 40 adaptive activities, be motivated by phenomenal speakers and inspired by innovative technologies and products that are breaking barriers.
 This family-friendly event is for people of all ages and abilities.
 Regardless of your ability, you will leave forever changed.

 Ethan’s Summit Journey

 As a young child growing up in Ethiopia, Ethan was kidnapped, blinded, and forced to work as a beggar.
 He remembers that day, how they held him down and poured chemicals into his eyes: “It was like a wrestling match, but I was little, so I lost that match.”
 Within a few days, he’d lost his sight completely.

 Ethan was adopted and brought to the United States, but his barriers were not behind him.
 The physical, cultural, and emotional struggles of having to learn two new languages—both English and Braille—while confronting the prejudices faced by people who are blind were daunting.
 Despite it all, Ethan thrived.
 He completed college, found meaningful employment, and created a new motto for himself, having learned that: “Wanting it won’t get it for you.
 You have to go get it.”

 This past summer, Ethan received a scholarship to attend the No Barriers Summit at Lake Tahoe, California.
 The experience left him even more determined than ever to break down any barriers in his way.